 Engineering Scientia Fellowships

 The Scientia Fellowship Program, established as a cornerstone of the UNSW 2025 Strategy, aims to attract and retain the highest research performers on a trajectory to being exceptional research leaders and mentors.

 About the Program

-UNSW 2025 Strategy has a firm commitment to a just society and aspires to being an international exemplar in equity, diversity and inclusion.
+The UNSW 2025 Strategy has a firm commitment to a just society and aspires to being an international exemplar in equity, diversity and inclusion.
 In pursuit of this goal, the Scientia Fellowship Program will embed diversity in appointment practices to ensure appropriate gender representation, cultural diversity and disciplinary expertise.

-2017 UNSW Engineering priority research areas
+2018 UNSW Engineering priority research areas

 UNSW Engineering is recognised as Australia's top engineering faculty and is a renowned leader throughout the world.